 The Biomet M2a-Magnum is a metal-on-metal hip replacement device that has caused many patients to suffer serious injuries because of a design defect.

-If you or someone you love has suffered adverse complications after being implanted with this device, contact O’Connor, Acciani & Levy’s class action attorneys to find out if you may be entitled to file a Biomet hip replacement lawsuit.
+If you or someone you love has suffered adverse complications after being implanted with this device, contact O’Connor, Acciani & Levy’s Cincinnati Biomet hip replacement lawyers to find out if you may be entitled to file a class action lawsuit.